 Genesis 15:6 (NKJV) “And he believed in the LORD, and He accounted it to him for righteousness.”

 This is one of the passages the New Testament writers will later point to as Scriptural proof of salvation by faith (not works).
 Abraham simply believed and was saved.
 He believed and God’s righteousness was accounted to him (see also Romans 4:3; Galatians 3:6; James 2:23).
 We are saved by faith not works, but, as James points out, if we’re truly saved, works WILL follow as evidence of salvation.

 Jesus teaches with authority and reminds me that my life as a disciple of His, must be true…in my heart.

 You may have noticed Jesus’ words, “You have heard that it was said…” “…but I tell you.”
 Jesus clarified God’s Word to us and taught with authority.
 Adultery is not simply this physical act, it takes place in the heart any time any of us look to lust.
 We don’t need to swear, as some back then were demanding, all we need to do is keep our word.
 In personal matters it must not be an “eye for an eye” mentality.
 We must love those who insult us (be patient) and even love our enemies.
 Isn’t this how God is?
-(Romans 5:8) If we say we’re God’s children we should therefore be like Him (Matthew 5:48).
+(Romans 5:8)

 When Jesus speaks of plucking out an eye, or cutting off our hand in order to keep ourselves from hell (Matthew 5:29-30), it is not to be done literally, He’s simply warning us that we should deal severely with any sin in our own lives – cut it off!